- Getting needed medical care >>

 - The people at greatest risk of severe illness are those with underlying conditions and the elderly.

-It is our current understanding that people without symptoms can be infected with the virus, which means they can unknowingly spread it to others.
+People without symptoms can be infected with the virus, which means they can unknowingly spread it to others.
 Please, limit all non-essential interactions as much as possible to protect yourself and others.
 Check with your local county health department for restrictions on businesses, schools, and public gatherings.

 If you are experiencing flu-like or respiratory symptoms: